Marist Ivy Street Invitational

 Speed

-If you feel it absolutely necessary to spread, I will do my best to keep up with the caveat that you are responsible for what I miss.
-I appreciate folks that value delivery.
+If you feel it necessary to spread, I will do my best to keep up with the caveat that you are responsible for what I miss.
+I appreciate folks who value delivery.
 Take that as you will.
 If you're going to go fast, you can email me your case.

 Disclosure